sylank/scdfs-local-development-environment/README.md

 ./mvnw clean install or ./mvnw clean install -DskipTests
 ```

 When the build finish successfully, jar files will be generated, so you can run the modules with java commands.
-We will use the `spring-cloud-dataflow-shell` to manage the server (do not affraid you can use TAB to auto-complete commands).
+We will use the `spring-cloud-dataflow-shell` to manage the server (do not afraid you can use TAB to auto-complete commands).

 If the build ended you have to setup some environment variables for the stream applications and for the server too:
 ```